JorgeEduardoCampos/docs/docs/guide/quick-start.md

 => How would you like to identify the Laravel payment merchant? [laravel]:
 > laravel
 ```
-You may provide as many merchants as needed, this is very helpful when your business is segregated in different areas, and you wish to keep your reporting separate.
+You may provide as many merchants as needed, this is very helpful when your business is segregated in different areas and you wish to keep your reporting separate.

 ```bash
 =>  Would you like to add another payment merchant? (yes/no) [no]: